gdavis99/CodeSamples/README.md

 # CodeSamples
-A storage of my various projects
+A storage of my various projects, works in progress labeled as 'WIP'